E-Commerce9 min read

 The name is the cheapest brand asset you will ever buy and the most expensive one to change.
 Get it right and it compounds for ten years.
 Get it wrong and you spend half your budget paying ads to teach people how to spell it.

 This is a practical guide to picking a store name that does its job, written for founders who want to launch this month, not theorize about branding until next year.
+By the end you will have a repeatable method, a shortlist filter that takes minutes instead of weeks, and a clear answer to the question that actually stalls most launches: "is this good enough to ship?"

 Why most store names quietly fail